Introducing ASI Surfing instructor, Francis Mollet, Bali

 I am half Portuguese, half English.
 Growing up in Portugal, 20 mins from the coast I was constantly in the ocean from a very early age and I have tried almost every water-sport that will bring me closer to the seas and give me a deeper understanding of their beauty, richness and power.

-I am a teacher at the Green School Bali where I co-founded and coordinated SOAP (Student Ocean Ambassadors Program™) a four-pronged approach to putting ocean regeneration at the at forefront of our students’ educational experiences: Hook 'em, train 'em, brain 'em, launch 'em.
+I am a teacher at the Green School Bali where I co-founded and coordinated SOAP (Student Ocean Ambassadors Program™) a four-pronged approach to putting ocean regeneration at the forefront of our students’ educational experiences: Hook 'em, train 'em, brain 'em, launch 'em.

 With this program, our community of learners of all ages work towards making our world more sustainable by local-to-globally placing education at the heart of service to our oceans.